wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 Utilizing the Inter-Blockchain Communication (IBC) protocol, the Wormhole Gateway ensures secure and reliable asset transfers.
 IBC allows the Gateway to interact smoothly with various blockchain protocols within the Cosmos network, providing a robust framework for:

-- **Asset bridging** - facilitating the conversion and transfer of assets between disparate blockchain systems, thereby broadening their usability and application
+- **Asset Bridging** - facilitating the conversion and transfer of assets between disparate blockchain systems, thereby broadening their usability and application
-- **Security and integrity** - conducting thorough consistency checks to validate transactions and ensure that asset transfers are executed without discrepancies
+- **Security and Integrity** - conducting thorough consistency checks to validate transactions and ensure that asset transfers are executed without discrepancies

 ## Scaling with IBC